 This past summer, the CTC rolled off for the utility providing service to the San Diego, California market.
-Wholesale prices were no longer capped, and these wholesale prices could be passed through to retail consumers dollar-for-dollar.
+Rates were no longer capped, and these wholesale prices could be passed through to retail consumers dollar-for-dollar.
 Wholesale prices rose dramatically in the California PX this summer, largely in response to supply/demand fundamentals, i.e., demand has been rising, but no new supply has been coming into the market.
 Prices exceeded $500 (£300) per MWh at peak (£300).
 Domestic consumers in San Diego saw utility bills rise on the order of 100% over the prior year.
-While California politicians are doing much posturing, it should be noted that the US Federal Energy Regulatory Commission has been called in to look at the market, and has found that prices in the California market were not the product of abuse of market power, or that generators prices in the wholesale market were unreasonable.
-The California State Public Utility Commission has to date issued no findings of its own, but price caps have been imposed on the market (is it $100 per MWh?).
+While California politicians are doing much posturing, it should be noted that the US Federal Energy Regulatory Commission has been called in to look at the market, and has found that prices in the California market were not the product of abuse of market power,but that a flawed market structure had led to unreasonable prices.
+The California State Public Utility Commission has to date issued no findings of its own.
+The US Federal Energy Regulatory Commission has imposed a temporary wholesale price cap of $250/MWh in the short-term ISO and PX markets and is proposing a “soft cap” of $150/MWh with opportunities for higher-priced bids (with no cap) subject to regulatory scrutiny and possible refund if the price is later found to be unjustified.

 Questions and Answers